Mount Circeo: Prehistory

 In 1939, the skull of a Neanderthal man was found in the Guattari Cave by a team led by Alberto Carlo Blanc.
 Several other findings also show that the mountain was inhabited in prehistorical times.
 In May 2021, the remains of 9 Neanderthal men were discovered in the same Guattari cave.
 The Minister of Culture in Italy declared the site to be one of the most significant in the world regarding the Neanderthal period.

 History

 Today

-Mount Circeo is today included in the National Park of Circeo, established in 1934 on 5616 ha over the territories of Latina, Sabaudia, San Felice Circeo and Zannone Island (minor island of Ponziane Archipelago).
+Mount Circeo is today included in the Circeo National Park, established in 1934 on 5616 ha over the territories of Latina, Sabaudia, San Felice Circeo and Zannone Island (minor island of Ponziane Archipelago).